Ceiling collapses on Garner firefighter, home destroyed in massive blaze - NewsBreak

 ANGIER, N.C. — A truck crashed into a home in Harnett County early Thursday morning.
 The crash happened before 5 a.m. on Highway 210, just outside of Angier.
 People were inside the house at the time of the crash.
 One person was transported to the hospital with injuries, according to state troopers.

-DURHAM, N.C. — A truck overturned Thursday morning on Interstate 40, spilling garbage on the roadway and closing the westbound direction for hours.
-I-40 West reopened around 3:30 p.m.
-Thursday near exit 283 near I-540.
-The area had been closed since 11:15 a.m.
-At noon, traffic was slowly squeezing...
+DURHAM, N.C. — A truck overturned on Interstate 40 on Thursday, spilling garbage on the roadway and closing the westbound direction.
+I-40 West was closed before 11:15 a.m. near Exit 283 for Interstate 540.
+At noon, traffic was slowly squeezing by in the innermost lane, but delays were extensive.

 Tractor-trailer slams into Harnett County home, 1 person taken to hospital